-The smartest thing Catholic religion could possibly think of has been to incorporate pagan rituals into its own ceremonies.
-Banning ancestral cults all together might have provoked too many protests and caused general unrest, so why not take the lead?
+The smartest thing the Catholic religion could possibly think of has been to incorporate pagan rituals into its own ceremonies.
+Banning ancestral cults altogether might have provoked too many protests and caused general unrest, so why not take the lead?

-Along with open markets, this kind of local feasts are among my most favorite activities.
-What’s a better place for chatting, updating on the latest gossip and seeing people you haven’t seen for ages even though your village counts only 500 dwellers?
+Along with open markets, this kind of local feast is among my favorite activities.
+What’s a better place for chatting, updating on the latest gossip, and seeing people you haven’t seen for ages even though your village counts only 500 dwellers?

 As it happens for every festival, a small fair was set up for the occasion, and local farmers and handicraft artists came from their town in the hope to sell their products because without them it’s not a real feast.

 The unmissable Torrone of Tonara, the best torrone made in Sardinia, without sugar nor glucose syrup but only honey and almonds, handmade soap, bells for sheep, nuts and sweets populate some of the main stalls: the perfect picture for a perfect Sunday morning with summer just around the corner, immersed in authentic village life and tucking into genuine homemade delicacies.